adamstavely/client-review-ui/README.md

   - Change or remove passwords
   - Mark reviews as completed (disables link but preserves comments)
   - View all uploaded files in demo review links
+  - Upload new versions via modal with drag-and-drop support
 - **Admin Dashboard**:
   - View all review links in a table format
   - Batch operations (select multiple links for deletion)
   - Copy review URLs
-  - Extend expiration dates
+  - Extend expiration dates (7-day extension)
   - Override expiration dates with custom dates
   - Reset passwords
+  - Reactivate expired links (extends by 30 days)
-  - Filter by expiration status
+  - Filter by expiration status (shows all links including expired)

 ### For Clients
 - **Design Review**: View designs in an embedded preview with version switching